allouchear/n2p2ReductionData/README.md

  - 40 is the default value of leaf_size.
 To change it, --leaf_size=otherinteger (see KernelDensity documentation in scikit-learn)

 ## buildListFromClustersFile.py
- build a numStructs.csv using clusters.data produced by Clustering.py.
+ build a numStructs.csv using clusters.csv produced by Clustering.py.
- - Input  file : Clustering.py (default), required.
+ - Input  file : clusters.csv (default), required.
 You can used --infile=otherfile to change the name of input file
  - Outut  file : numStructs.csv (default).
 You can used --outfile=otherfile to change the name of output file
  - The percentage of selected structures by cluster is set to 0.20%.
+To change it : --p=newValue
+ - The seed=111 by default.
+You can change it by : --seed=OtherInteger

+## SelectionByKDE.py
+build a numStructs.csv using  resultsKDE.csv produced by KDE.py.
+ - Input  file : resultsKDE.csv (default), required.
+You can used --infile=otherfile to change the name of input file
+ - Input  file :  numStructs.csv (default), required.
+You can used --numfile=othernumfile to change the name of numfile
+ - The selection method can be  Regular, Logarithmic, Smallest KDE.
+Use --method=yourmethod to set it
+ - The percentage of selected structures by cluster is set to 10.0%.
 To change it : --p=newValue
  - The seed=111 by default.
 You can change it by : --seed=OtherInteger

 ## buildSelectedData.py